-I’ve been going to the pick-your-own farm a lot in the last few weeks, buying jewel-like berries by the crate.
-With a freezer already full to bursting, I decided to have a go at making some of my own gorgeous fruit vinegars to add a bit of fruity tang to summer salads, sauces, desserts and dressings.
+I’ve been going to the pick-your-own farm a lot in the last few weeks, and have found myself unable to resist buying jewel-like berries by the crate.
+Once you’ve made a certain amount of frozen yoghurt and crumble, you find yourself wanting to enjoy summer’s bounty in other ways.
+With a freezer already full to bursting, I decided to have a go myself at making some of my own gorgeous fruit vinegars to add a bit of fruity tang to summer salads, sauces, desserts and dressings.

-Blackcurrants, raspberries and redcurrants produce the most incredible, vibrant juice, and there’s something immensely satisfying about crushing them and releasing all that potent liquor to mingle with the sweet tang of sugared vinegar.
-Show them off with pride in beautiful bottles with hand-written labels; presented this way they even, dare I say it, make fabulous Christmas presents, giving a little taste of summer’s heyday in the depths of winter.
+Few things have struck me as more beautiful this summer than a countertop sporting three glowing bottles of deep-hued fruit vinegar.
+The sheer pleasure involved in making these might surprise you, too – blackcurrants, raspberries and redcurrants produce the most incredible, vibrant juice, and there’s something immensely satisfying about crushing them and releasing all that potent liquor to mingle with the sweet tang of sugared vinegar.
+Show them off with pride in beautiful bottles with hand-written labels; presented this way they even – dare I say it – make fabulous Christmas presents, giving a little taste of summer’s heyday in the depths of winter.